 For therapy to adequately address trauma it must include attention to our thoughts, beliefs and emotions; but also must heal our nervous system and address the chronic activation and dysregulation.

-Holistic therapy using somatic attachment therapy, mindfulness, and expressive arts therapy techniques, will support you to re-pattern the ways your autonomic nervous system operates allowing you to experience a nervous system that can more easily return to a sense of balance and wellbeing.
+Holistic therapy using Internal Family Systems (IFS), Somatic Attachment Therapy, Mindfulness, and Drama and Expressive Arts Therapy techniques, will support you to re-pattern the ways your autonomic nervous system operates, allowing you to experience a nervous system that can more easily return to a sense of balance and wellbeing.

 Through trauma focused therapy I can help you grieve past losses and reclaim wounded parts of yourself you had to disconnect from because you lacked the necessary internal resources or external support at the time of the trauma or overwhelming stress to be able to deal with the pain.